NSAWTraining/GithubProjectManagement/sandbox/Hongguang_Ma.md

 # This is for the Github training at NSAW14

-> This is where you will work on your section!
+> The intructors provided us a very useful overview on using Github for project management.

 ## NMFS weblink to the previous NSAW
 [https://www.fisheries.noaa.gov/content/national-stock-assessment-workshops]